brian-team/brian2/docs_sphinx/introduction/install.rst

     import brian2
     brian2.test()

-It should end with "OK", possibly showing a number of skipped tests but no warnings or errors.
+It should end with "OK", showing a number of skipped tests but no errors or failures.
 For more control about the tests that are run see the :doc:`developer documentation on testing <../developer/guidelines/testing>`.

 .. _matplotlib: http://matplotlib.org/